 Tarangire National Park, East Africa

-We visited a “kraal” where Maasai people live and experienced the most amazing welcome with singing and dancing Maasai warriors.
+We visited a “kraal” where Maasai people live and we experienced an amazing welcome with singing and dancing Maasai warriors.
 A true highlight!

 Our vehicle was the first to enter the Ngorongoro Crater in the morning due to Entamanu’s great location.
-Game viewing was magnificent inside the crater and the breakfast was scenic with hippos in the backgroud.
-En route we popped in for a site inspection at &Beyonds’ Ngorongoro Crater Lodge.
-It’s pure opulence of a bygone era with a stunning butler service and endless views over the crater.
+Game viewing was magnificent inside the crater and the breakfast was scenic with hippos in the background.
+En route, we popped in for a site inspection at &Beyonds’ Ngorongoro Crater Lodge.
+It’s pure opulence of a bygone era with stunning butler service and endless views over the crater.

 It was sad to leave but while travelling by road (for hours!) a huge herd of wildebeest and zebras welcomed us.
 It made the ‘dust eating’ on the road worth it!
 I couldn’t stop crying of total disbelief we were the only 8 souls in the middle of thousands of wild animals.
 Our guide guessed it was about 200 – 300,000 animals.

 Our next stop is at Nomad’s Serengeti Safari Camp – a mobile camp.
 With “nature’s loo” and bucket showers, accommodation is made up of comfortable mobile luxury tents.
 Camp set-up takes about 4 days and stays in 1 spot for about 1 month, following the Wildebeest Migration.
 It’s easily accessible if flying onto the nearby airstrip.
 On our second night, zebras ran right through our camp chased by lions in the area.
 All camps provide free laundry service daily that makes for light packing!